Part I

 - Intersection: Feel where the two axes meet behind the sternum and let your weight settle into your feet.
 If you feel blankness or intensity, stay gentle and go slowly.

-Over time, depth and action fold into each other—what this work calls the Möbius Manifold.
+Over time, depth and action fold into each other like a Möbius strip: a one-sided loop.

 The Serene Center of the Dragon